 “Human dignity shall be inviolable.”

 Germany’s Constitution reads “Human dignity shall be inviolable” – a creed we would do well to borrow from and build upon.
 There is little doubt anymore that our criminal justice system is in need of reform.
-The Koffel Law Firm shares this belief and uses the principle of inherent human dignity to guide our representation of the criminally accused.
+Koffel Brininger Nesbitt shares this belief and uses the principle of inherent human dignity to guide our representation of the criminally accused.
 If you or someone you love is facing criminal charges, we invite you to contact us today to discuss your rights, your options, and your future.